 By the time of the graduation exhibition for the Type and Media course in The Hague, Acorde did not have an italic.
 What did exist though were sketches for the Italics based on writing with a broad nib pen.

 The influence of the broad nib pen is still visible in the final Acorde Italic.
-Acorde’s characterful details, which have flavoured the typeface since the very beginning, are even more visible in the Italics and the heavy weights developed most recently.
+Acorde’s characterful details, which have flavored the typeface since the very beginning, are even more visible in the Italics and the heavy weights developed most recently.
 The heavier the style, the more visible, or prominent the details become.
 The Extrablack Italic probably shows the character of the typeface best.
 The mixture of hard edges and curves is very noticeable, and I think the typeface is most dynamic in this particular weight and style.

 While the proportions of the Regular were chosen to guarantee optimal legibility without consuming too much space, the heavier the weight becomes, the more suitable it is for headlines.
 The heavy weights are relatively narrower than the lighter ones — most of the extra weight is added towards the inside of the letters (the counters).
 This maintains the type’s space saving (economical) qualities and gives the heavier weights a very strong and solid appearance.
 To balance the small counters inside the weightier letters, the spacing in the heaviest weights is very tight.

-Acorde’s capitals are not particularly prominent, but are designed to blend well with the lowercase, making for an even colour of the text en masse.
+Acorde’s capitals are not particularly prominent, but are designed to blend well with the lowercase, making for an even color of the text en masse.
 This improves legibility in Acorde, especially for the German language where capitals appear frequently.

 I now live and work in Vienna as an independent designer.
 I have been teaching Design and Typography at the Höhere Graphische Bundeslehranstalt in Vienna since September 2009.
 I am very pleased that Acorde has finally been released, and I am curious which path it will take and where it will show up.
 And of course I also enjoy using it myself.
 It is a great reward for a designer not only to design a type family but also to design with it once it has been released.